 Super Yacht Crew Salary Guide – 2021

-Meals are prepared by the Chef onboard, and you very rarely need to buy any groceries or toiletries.
+What’s more, as you’ll be living onboard the yacht, there are no living expenses to worry about.
+Your meals are prepared by the Chef onboard, too, and you very rarely need to buy any groceries or toiletries.

 Another huge benefit that contributes to the amazing Superyacht salary is the potential for your earnings (typically paid in Euros) can be tax-free!

 Read on for our complete guide to the Superyacht crew salary for 2022…